jasmin-alvarez/Methods/README.md

 Output: false

-indexOf :Return the first index of the element that exists in the array, and if not exists return-1 Time Complexity: 0(n)
+13)indexOf :Return the first index of the element that exists in the array, and if not exists return-1 Time Complexity: 0(n)
 Example :
 const names = ['Luis','Jose','John','Aaron'];
 console.log(names.indexOf("John")); // 2
 console.log(names.indexOf("Michelle")); // -1

-every:This function Return a boolean value as true if all the items apply the given condition, and false if not.
+14)every:This function Return a boolean value as true if all the items apply the given condition, and false if not.
 Time Complexity: 0(n)
 Example :